Report a bonfire

-In order for us to take action, the bonfire must class as a statutory nuisance.
-This means the bonfire you wish to report must be more than an annoyance, and affecting you in an unreasonable and significant way.
+If the situation does not improve, you can report a bonfire.
+For us to take action, the bonfire must be classed as a statutory nuisance.
+This means the bonfire you wish to report must be more than an annoyance, and affecting you in an unreasonable way.

-You will need to keep a record of dates, times and how the bonfire is affecting you
+- you will need to keep a record of dates, times and how the bonfire is affecting you

 - an officer may arrange to visit to witness the bonfire disturbance